 The gorgeous Palatine Chapel.
 Photo: Dimitry B/Flickr

-The mixture of Western, Islamic and Byzantine styles is the reason many of the region's churches have been granted Unesco World Heritage status, and many are free to visit.
-Make the stunning Palatine Chapel (above) the first stop on your tour to see the ornate mosaics, and make time to stop at the cathedral (below).
+The mixture of Western, Islamic and Byzantine styles is the reason many of the region's churches have been granted Unesco World Heritage status, and lots of them are free to visit.
+Make the stunning Palatine Chapel (above) the first stop on your tour to see the ornate mosaics, and include a stop at the cathedral (below).
 There's also 'the Church that isn't there', the name given by locals to the ruined Santa Maria dello Spasimo, which today is used for concerts.

 The city's cathedral.
 Photo: Mauro/Flickr